National Association of Television Program Executives

-The National Association of Television Program Executives (NATPE) is a professional association of television and media executives, established in 1963.
-It operates as an non-profit organization.
+The National Association of Television Program Executives (NATPE) is a professional association of television and media executives established in 1963.
+It operates as a non-profit organization.

-NATPE provides its members with education, networking, professional enhancement, and technological guidance through year-round activities.
-It hosts an annual media conference that includes media executives and consumers.
+NATPE hosts conferences and industry events and provides member programming related to television and media.

 History

-As television grew in popularity, program directors at U.S. stations sought a dedicated forum to discuss and address the challenges created by the Prime Time Access Rule, which assigned local stations responsibility for programming between 7 p.m. and 8 p.m.
-Encouraged by syndicated programming salesmen, 64 program directors, who would become NATPE’s charter members, appointed Stan Cohen of WDSU New Orleans as temporary president and began planning a meeting.
+Program directors at U.S. television stations sought a forum to discuss and address challenges created by the Prime Time Access Rule (PTAR).
+Encouraged by developments in syndicated programming, sales representatives and 64 program directors appointed Stan Cohen of WDSU New Orleans as temporary president.

-The first formal meeting of the National Association of Television Program Executives took place in May 1964 at the New York Hilton Hotel, attracting 71 registrants.
-The majority of participants were program directors.
-During the first two-day meeting in New York, the topics of discussion included “The Network’s Relationship to Local Programming,” “Where Do You Find Talent?”, “Government’s Influence on Programming,” and “Successful Formats for Handling Politicians & Political Issues.”
+The first formal meeting of the National Association of Television Program Executives took place in May 1964 at the New York Hilton Hotel.
+During the first two-day meeting, topics included the network relationship to local programming, talent sourcing, government influence on programming, and formats for handling political issues.

-Over the next 40 years, NATPE underwent significant changes.
-Membership grew from 64 to 210 by 1970, then to 1,206 in 1980, 1,818 in 1990, and peaked at 3,812 in January 2000.
-However, both membership and conference attendance declined sharply following the dot-com bust in 2001.
-In 2010, NATPE rebranded itself as NATPE Content First and began actively seeking new media and technology speakers, exhibitors, and attendees alongside its traditional television members.
+NATPE's membership and conference attendance grew over subsequent decades and declined following the dot-com bust in 2001.

+NATPE rebranded as NATPE Content First in 2010, with the stated goal of attracting new media professionals alongside its core television membership.

-The NATPE Educational Foundation was established in 1978 to build connections between the television industry, academia, and students.
-It aims to prepare students for careers in television by offering hands-on learning opportunities for both them and their teachers.
-NATPE’s Educational Foundation, underwritten by membership fees and the support of sponsors and special endowments, provides a number of annual fellowships, grants, and prizes to the academic community.
-Lew Klein, one of the founders of NATPE and an early president of the organization, continues his dedication to the association as president of the Educational Foundation.
+The NATPE Educational Foundation was established in 1978 to build connections among the television industry, academia, and students.
+It provides fellowships, grants, and prizes to the academic community, supported by membership fees, sponsors, and endowments.
+Lew Klein, one of the founders of NATPE and an early president of the organization, served as president of the Educational Foundation until his death in 2019.

-In 2019, NATPE signed a partnership deal with China International Television Corporation (CITVC), a wholly owned subsidiary of Chinese state broadcaster China Central Television (CCTV).
+In 2019, NATPE signed a partnership agreement with China International Television Corporation (CITVC), a wholly owned subsidiary of Chinese state broadcaster China Central Television (CCTV).

-NATPE announced in October 2022 that it planned to file for bankruptcy, stating that it was "optimistic that [NATPE] will emerge from the reorganization process in the same position."
-NATPE added that it still intended to hold its annual conference in January 2023 in the Bahamas, though the event was later cancelled.
+In October 2022, NATPE announced it would file for bankruptcy, citing the effects of the COVID-19 pandemic and declining reserves.
+NATPE said it still intended to hold its annual conference in January 2023, though the event was later cancelled.

-In the resulting court ordered bankruptcy auction, NATPE assets were acquired by Canadian company Brunico Communications.
+In the resulting court-ordered bankruptcy auction, NATPE assets were acquired by Canadian company Brunico Communications.

+In September 2025, Amazon MGM Studios executive Brad Beale, Lionsgate executive Kevin Beggs, and NBCUniversal executive Michael Bonner joined NATPE's executive board.

+NATPE Global was held in Miami, Florida, from February 4 to 6, 2026, at the InterContinental Miami.

-Budapest
+NATPE Budapest

-In 2011, NATPE acquired DISCOP EAST, which hosts an event covering the central and Eastern European media industry.
-The event is named NATPE Budapest.
+In 2011, NATPE acquired DISCOP EAST, an event focused on the Central and Eastern European media industry.
+The event was renamed NATPE Budapest.